 Have you ever wondered what happens behind the scenes when goods cross international borders?
 Enter the exporter of record, a key player in the complex world of global trade.
 This crucial role ensures that exports comply with regulations and reach their destinations smoothly.
 So, what is an exporter of record?
 Let’s dive into this important aspect of international commerce and uncover its significance for businesses engaged in cross-border transactions.

 In this article, we’ll explore the ins and outs of being an exporter of record.
-We’ll break down the definition and shed light on the main responsibilities.
+We’ll break down the exporter of records definition and shed light on the main responsibilities.
 By the end, you’ll clearly understand this vital role in international trade and how it can impact your business operations.

 Definition of an Exporter of Record